 \section{Conclusion}

-In this work, we constrain the CPL parametrization of the DE equation of state, considering either the parametrized Post-Friedmann framework or the EFTofDE framework to describe the DE perturbations.
+In this work, we constrain the CPL parametrization of the DE equation of state, considering either the parametrized post-Friedmann framework or the EFTofDE framework to describe the DE perturbations.
 Within the EFTofDE framework, we vary $\alpha_B$, corresponding to the braiding parameter, and $\alpha_M$, corresponding to the running of the Planck mass, both parametrized by $\alpha_i(a) = c_i \cdot \, \Omega_{\rm DE}(a)$.
-The main goal of this paper is to constrain the parameter space of $\{w_0, \, w_a, \, c_B, \, c_M \}$ with (i) the EFTofLSS full-shape analysis of the power spectrum and bispectrum of BOSS Luminous Red Galaxies (dubbed ``EFTBOSS''), (ii) the angular power spectrum $C_\ell^{T \kappa}$ from the cross correlation between the \textit{Planck} PR4 temperature and lensing maps (dubbed ``ISWL''), and (iii) the auto angular galaxy power spectra $C_\ell^{gg}$ from DESI Luminous Red Galaxies, together with the cross angular power spectra $C_\ell^{\kappa g}$ and $C_\ell^{T g}$ from the cross correlation with the \textit{Planck} PR4 lensing and temperature maps (dubbed ``DESIcross'').
+The main goal of this paper is to constrain the parameter space of $\{w_0, \, w_a, \, c_B, \, c_M \}$ with (i) the EFTofLSS full-shape analysis of the power spectrum and bispectrum of BOSS luminous red galaxies (dubbed ``EFTBOSS''), (ii) the angular power spectrum $C_\ell^{T \kappa}$ from the cross-correlation between the \textit{Planck} PR4 temperature and lensing maps (dubbed ``ISWL''), and (iii) the auto-angular galaxy power spectra $C_\ell^{gg}$ from DESI luminous red galaxies, together with the cross-angular power spectra $C_\ell^{\kappa g}$ and $C_\ell^{T g}$ from the cross-correlation with the \textit{Planck} PR4 lensing and temperature maps (dubbed ``DESI$C_\ell$'').

-One of the main novelties of this work is the measurement of $C_\ell^{T g}$ (in the DESIcross likelihood), detected with a signal-to-noise ratio of $2.04$, and the inclusion of the scales $20 < \ell < 79$ in $C_\ell^{gg}$, thanks to the \texttt{Swift$C_\ell$} code allowing us to go beyond the Limber approximation.
+One of the main novelties of this work is the measurement of $C_\ell^{T g}$ (in the DESI$C_\ell$ likelihood), detected with a signal-to-noise ratio of $2.04$, and the inclusion of the scales $20 < \ell < 79$ in $C_\ell^{gg}$, thanks to the \texttt{Swift$C_\ell$} code allowing us to go beyond the Limber approximation.